BlackArabb/ekehi-mobile/Documentations/LANDING_PAGE_DOCUMENTATION.md

 ## Overview

 The Ekehi Network landing page is a modern, responsive web application built with React and TypeScript.
-It serves as the primary web presence for the Ekehi cryptocurrency platform, providing information about the project, tokenomics, roadmap, and presale opportunities.
+It serves as the primary web presence for the Ekehi cryptocurrency platform, providing information about the project, tokenomics, roadmap, and investment opportunities.

 ## 🚀 Key Features